 The overflow valve is open at the beginning of evacuation in high pressures ranges.
 This protects the Roots pump from overload.
-As of a differential pressure below 45 mbar between the suction pressure side, the overflow valve closes.
+The overflow valve closes as soon as the differential pressure between the suction side and pressure side reaches or exceeds 75 hPa: